igor-baiborodine/kiroule.com/content/article/from-java-to-go-kicking-off-the-insurance-hub-transformation/index.md

   for deep-diving Go idioms or clarifying challenging topics—saving hours of scattered searching.

 - **Grammarly (with Generative AI):**
-  Good engineering involves effective communication, so I use Grammarly’s paid AI suite to review and enhance my technical writing.
+  Sound engineering involves effective communication, so I use Grammarly’s paid AI suite to review and enhance my technical writing.

 I keep a transparent log of all AI interactions and learnings in